themanyone/whisper_dictation/README.md

 Now we are ready to change `whisper_cpp.py`, `whisper_dictation.py` or `whisper_client.py` to use Ctrl-V paste instead of middle click.
 Somewhere around line 144, change the line that says `pyautogui.middleClick()` to `pyautogui.hotkey('ctrl', 'v')`.

 **I want it to type slowly.** We would love to have it type text slowly, but typing has become unbearably-slow on sites like Twitter and Facebook.
 The theory is they are using JavaScript to restrict input from bots.
-But it's annoying to fast typists too.
+But it is annoying as hell to fast typists too.
 If you enjoy watching the sunset while it types one, letter, at, a, time on social media, you can change the code to use `pyautogui.typewrite(t, typing_interval)` for everything, and set a `typing_interval` to whatever speed you want.

 ## JAX Issues.